sudipsudip001/multimodal_llm/README.md

 # multimodal_llm
 A flask app for custom-data finetuned llama3 for banking chat service.

 This is a simple multimodal (handles speech and text) Flask application that uses the finetuned llama3.
 The 'finetuning' was done on custom-dataset created using LLMs itself.
 (So, basically I prompted LLMs to create prompts so I can finetune LLM to handle prompts.
 Make it make sense.)
-Anyhoo you can find the dataset on my [huggingface profile](https://huggingface.co/suDEEP101).
-The name might not be exact as I might change it later on but any dataset with 'bank' keyword should be the one!
-Also, you can download the GGUF file (i.e. our actual finetuned model) from my huggingface profile as well.
-Exact name might be different but you can use anyone that has 'bank' keyword to it.
-I'd suggest you to use the ~4GB GGUF file.
+Anyhoo you can find the dataset on my [huggingface profile](https://huggingface.co/datasets/suDEEP101/extended_bank/tree/main).
+Also, you can download the GGUF file (i.e. our actual finetuned model) from my [here](https://huggingface.co/suDEEP101/refined_dataset_model/tree/main).

 Note that there's no frontend for this application as of yet.
 You must use Postman for hitting the URLs to get a response from the model.
 The frontend part of the application is soon to follow!
 For running the application: